mbreaux2023/UnityLootGenerator/README.md

 5. Combine the weapon, power, and element together
     - weapons[firstIndex] + " " + power[midIndex] + " " + element[lastIndex];
 6. Return the loot

+### Tests

+1. First the user opens the program
+2. The user should press the start game button and the result should be the opening of another screen
+3. When the user has arrived to the main screen, the user can press either the projectile weapon button or the melee weapon button
+4. If the user clicks the projectile weapon button, the result should be a random projectile weapon sprite showing up.
+5. If the user clicks the melee weapon button, the result should be a random melee weapon sprite showing up.
+6. The program should print that the user found the resulting weapon.